rasbt/mlxtend/README.md

 A feature selector for scikit-learn's Pipeline class that returns specified columns from a NumPy array; extremely useful in combination with scikit-learn's `Pipeline` in cross-validation.

+- [An example usage](http://nbviewer.ipython.org/github/rasbt/pattern_classification/blob/master/machine_learning/scikit-learn/scikit-pipeline.ipynb#Cross-Validation-and-Pipelines) of the `ColumnSelector` used in a pipeline for cross-validation on the Iris dataset.

 Example in `Pipeline`: